gnpapers/gn2-progress-report/1_accomplishments.md

   1. Creation of Scala-based parser for scientific names
   2. Creation of Scala-based name index, name resolution service
-  3. Creation of Scala based name finding service which is based on name parsing algorithm, and names selected from texts based on heuristic and machine learning techniques.
+  3. Creation of Scala based name-finding service based on name parsing algorithm, and names selected from texts using heuristic and machine learning techniques.

 Programming
 -----------